valancej/documentation/_docker/getting-started/services.md

   cached: true
 ```

-There are several specific requirements and considerations when using caching, so it is recommended that you [read our caching documentation.]({{ site.baseurl }}{% link _docker/getting-started/caching.md %}) before enabling caching on your builds.
+There are several specific requirements and considerations when using caching, so it is recommended that you [read our caching documentation]({{ site.baseurl }}{% link _docker/getting-started/caching.md %}) before enabling caching on your builds.

 ## Unavailable Features
 The following features available from Docker Compose are not available on Codeship.

-* Support for version headings, like `version: '2'`
+* Support for version headers, like `version: '2'`
 * Support for nesting services under a top-level `services` key.
 Use the Docker Compose V1 format where each service is a top-level key.
-* Support for network configuration
+* Support for top-level network configuration
-* Support for build arguments
 * Support for the following directives
   * `depends_on`
   * `cpu_quota`